Melania Trump Wears Sleeveless, Backless Black Dress – Red-Bottom Shoes [Photos]

-The fashion choices of First Lady Melania Trump are always a point of interest, with Mrs. Trump’s nearly $4,000 Calvin Klein outfit worn on Saturday, February 11, getting lots of attention online.
-Melania went with a much different look when it was time for Mrs. Trump to dine with President Donald Trump and Japanese Prime Minister Shinzo Abe and his wife Akie Abe on Saturday evening.
-The four of them posed for a group photo prior to dining at Mar-a-Lago in Palm Beach, Florida.
+The fashion choices of first lady Melania Trump are always a point of interest, and Mrs. Trump’s nearly $4,000 Calvin Klein outfit worn on Saturday, February 11, is getting lots of attention online.
+Melania went with a much different look when it was time for her to dine with President Donald Trump and Japanese Prime Minister Shinzo Abe, and his wife Akie Abe, on Saturday evening.
+The four posed for a group photo prior to dining at Mar-a-Lago in Palm Beach, Florida.

 As reported by WWD, whereas President Trump wore a dark suit with a shock-blue tie, Mrs. Trump donned a figure-hugging black dress that was sleeveless and decorated with lace insets.
-As seen in the top photo above, Melania’s dress also had a deep scoop in the back.
+As seen in the photo above, Melania’s dress also had a deep scoop in the back.
 The designer of the black dress was not yet named, but staying tuned to the publication’s updates of Mrs. Trump’s designers might reveal the designer of the black dress in time.

 The above photo also shows the black pointed pumps that Mrs. Trump wore with the black dress.
 The signature red bottoms of the shoes are indicative of Christian Louboutin shoes — although Melania’s appear to have a pointed toe.
-The round toe ones are priced at $675 on the Barneys New York website.
-According to Footwear News, Louboutin shoes are a favorite for Melania, who earlier in the day donned the “sensible” Christian Louboutin Solasofia Pointy Toe Flat (priced at $595.00) for Mrs. Trump’s trip to a Japanese Garden.
+The round toe shoes are priced at $675 on the Barney’s New York website.
+According to Footwear News, Louboutin shoes are a favorite for Melania, who earlier in the day donned the “sensible” Christian Louboutin Solasofia Pointy Toe Flat (priced at $595.00) for her trip to a Japanese Garden.

 Melania Trump Wears $3,890 Calvin Klein Dress, White Michael Kors Pants [Photos] https://t.co/H55N1LHIBk